Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: General Properties of Observables at Different Longitudes

 \section{General Properties of Observables at Different Longitudes}

 The initial overview of the synthesized observables shows a decrease in the mean continuum intensity with increasing distance from the disk center (red squares, Figure~\ref{fig:VdIc}a), known as the limb darkening effect.
 The mean of the Doppler velocity increases from the disk center to $60^{\mathrm{o}}$ (blue squares, Figure~\ref{fig:VdIc}a) and shows a significant decrease for $75^{\mathrm{o}}$ longitude.
-Because of rotation, the Doppler velocity profile exhibits East--West asymmetry, with faster flows closer to the western limb of the Sun and a more significant velocity decrease at $-75^{\mathrm{o}}$ longitude, near the eastern limb.
+Because of rotation, the Doppler velocity profile exhibits East--West asymmetry, with faster {\bf line-of-sight velocity} closer to the western limb of the Sun and a more significant velocity decrease at $-75^{\mathrm{o}}$ longitude, near the eastern limb.
 Since we are considering an idealized situation with dynamics identical at all longitudes and the only difference being the viewing angle within the computational domain, the mean variations in Doppler velocity are mostly anticorrelated for opposite viewing angles (Figure~\ref{fig:VdIc}b).
 The stronger fluctuations in the flows at greater distances from the disk center reflect a greater contribution from atmospheric dynamics.
-To remove general systematic changes in the continuum intensity and Doppler velocities, we subtracted the mean values from the corresponding time series for the following analysis.
-Comparison of the angular degree -- frequency ($\ell-\nu$) diagram obtained for the 24-hour Doppler velocity data at the disc center and results of the ridge fitting using the full-disk SDO/HMI Dopplergrams obtained by \cite{Reiter2020} shows a very good alignment of the $f$- and the first six $p$-modes (Figure~\ref{fig:VdIc}c).
-Because of the limited box size, the ridges for low angular degree $\ell$ show a saturation for the corresponding frequencies that diverge from observations.
+To remove general systematic changes in the continuum intensity and Doppler velocities, we subtract the mean values from the corresponding time series for the following analysis.
+Comparison of the angular degree -- frequency ($\ell-\nu$) diagram obtained for the 24-hour Doppler velocity data at the disk center and results of the ridge fitting using the full-disk SDO/HMI Dopplergrams obtained by \cite{Reiter2020} shows a very good alignment of the $f$- and the first six $p$-modes (Figure~\ref{fig:VdIc}c).
+Due to the limited box size, the simulations can capture modes only for $\ell > 54$.
+At the low $\ell$, the ridge show saturation at frequencies that diverge from observations.
 We analyze only the fully resolved higher-degree oscillation modes in the simulations.